larswaechter/schlaumeier/README.md

 # 🧙‍♂️ schlaumeier

 _schlaumeier_ is a Python script that allows you to automatically solve Android quiz games like [QuizDuel](https://play.google.com/store/apps/details?id=se.maginteractive.quizduel2&hl=en&gl=US), [Quiz Planet](https://play.google.com/store/apps/details?id=com.lotum.quizplanet&hl=en&gl=US) or [General Knowledge Quiz](https://play.google.com/store/apps/details?id=com.timleg.quiz&hl=en&gl=US) using [ADB](https://developer.android.com/studio/command-line/adb), [OpenCV](https://opencv.org/) and OpenAI's [ChatGPT API](https://openai.com/blog/gpt-3-apps).
-In my case, I have tested it for solving questions from the game Quiz Planet but other ones should work as well with some adjustments. _schlaumeier_ works by creating a screenshot, extracting the question and passing it to ChatGPT.
-See below for more details.
+In my case, I have tested it for solving questions from the game Quiz Planet but other ones should work as well with some adjustments.
+The script works by creating a screenshot, extracting the question and passing it to ChatGPT.
+See below for more details on how it works.

-Note that since ChatGPT isn't perfect, the answers given are not always correct too.
+Note that since ChatGPT isn't perfect and has limited knowledge, the answers given are not always correct too.
 Moreover, the API response times might play a role depending on the game.
 For predicting the answer to a question, OpenAI's [`gpt-3.5-turbo`](https://platform.openai.com/docs/models/gpt-3-5) model is used.

-This software was written for research purposes only and should not be used to gain an unfair advantage in the game.
+This software was written for research purposes only and should not be used to gain an unfair advantage in any game.
 Most games **prohibit** the use of such tools.
 Always remember: **play fair** and respect the game♎.

 ## 💡 How it works

 ![Demo](./demo.gif)

 _schlaumeier_ makes use of two technologies: [optical character recognition ](https://en.wikipedia.org/wiki/Optical_character_recognition) (OCR) and [large language models](https://blogs.nvidia.com/blog/2023/01/26/what-are-large-language-models-used-for/#:~:text=A%20large%20language%20model%2C%20or,successful%20applications%20of%20transformer%20models.)
-(LLM).
+(LLMs).
 The core idea behind it, is actually quite simple:

 1. Take a screenshot of the app using ADB
 2. Slice the screenshot in 5 areas